-Legal Methods is a course that incoming students can take during their first semester of law school to help them quickly develop the skills they need to succeed in law school and be able to lay a foundation for ultimate bar passage.
-This course is open to all incoming first-year students.
-Legal Methods is designed to make sure students succeed.
+Legal Methods is a one-credit course that students take during their first semester to help them develop the skills they need to succeed in law school and lay a foundation for bar passage.

 *Course title changed from Legal Reasoning Workshop I (LRWI) (effective Fall 2018).

 PLA is a three-credit course that full-time students are required to take in their second semester if they end up on probation after their first semester (probation = having a cumulative GPA under 2.2).
 This course is designed to address and remedy the academic and non-academic reasons for each student’s performance during the first semester through large group and one-on-one sessions.
 PLA is designed to help students get on track and off probation.

 This summer course covers heavily tested areas of the bar exam that students studied in their first year of law school, as well as crucial law school and bar exam skills.
 This course requires mandatory attendance of 12 hours of in-person sessions on campus.
 This course must be completed during the summer after a student’s first year.

 Bar Prep Strategies: MPT is a two-credit course designed to teach, reinforce, and enhance the skills that are necessary for successful completion of law school and bar passage.
 Through MPT problems, group exercises, and individual feedback, students have the opportunity to master the skills of critical reading, legal analysis, and IRAC.
 While this course is required for some students, it is open to, and highly encouraged for all students.

 *Course title changed from Legal Reasoning Workshop II (LRWII) (effective Fall 2018).